 Is that the sound of my beating heart?
 Nope.
 It’s the sound of a dynamic countdown timer reducing click to purchase rates.
 They’re especially effective during the lead up to sales and holiday events, such as Valentine’s Day.

-Thorntons have incorporated a Countdown Timer to when free Valentine's Day shipping ends into their email.
-This drives a sense of urgency and alerts customers they don't have long left to secure their partner's gift - perfection!
+Thorntons have incorporated a countdown timer into their email to count down the days, hours and minutes to Valentine's Day, driving a sense of urgency and showing customers they don't have long left to secure their loved one’s gift.

 Learn more about how Thorntons uses countdown timers.

 4. User generated content

 In love and marketing, authenticity matters.
 And since user generated content (UGC) is the most authentic type of content there is, add it to your Valentine's Day emails to showcase your community of loyal customers and foster trust with new shoppers.